HackYourFuture/curriculum/README.md

 ## [Project](https://github.com/HackYourFuture/Project)

->In this module students work together in a team on a predefined project.
-The goal of this module is to combine all your acquired skills from the last modules into a project.
-In this course requirement analysis and project management are core themes while building a full-stack project.
+>This six week project module will simulate parts of a real working experience in a typical software company.

-### **Module goals**
+### **Module goals**:

-- Working on a full-stack skeleton (provided by us), using different technologies you’ve been exposed to during the HackYourFuture program.
-- Fill the gaps that you have left in the previous modules.
-Did you miss an Node assignment?
-Make sure to pick up an extra issue there.
+- Learn to understand an existing codebase in a short period of time
+- Get experience working on existing projects
+- Get experience working on open-source projects
+- Get familiar with the basics of project management with agile
-- Show that you can work and function in a team.
+- Become comfortable with reporting about your work and comunicating within a team.
-- Get familiar working with Scrum.

-**After this module we offer (technical)interview and CV training for those who are interested.
+ **After this module we offer (technical) interview and cv training for those who are interested.
 The goal of these sessions are to:**
 - Get your CV and LinkedIn ready for when you are ready to go to interviews.
 - Get an understanding of how (technical) interviews go in the Dutch job market.

 Our curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it:)